nikolasribeiro/nikolasribeiro/README.md

 Hey there 👋,

-I'm a full stack software developer at Holberton School and self-learner in Python.
+I'm a full stack software developer student at Holberton School and self-learner in Python.
 I have a passion for learning and sharing my knowledge with others.

 From Uruguay to the world, i invite you to see my website: <a href="http://www.nicolasribeiro.com">nicolasribeiro.com</a>